Scholarships | Thomas More College

 This scholarship is awarded to students who demonstrate financial need as determined by the Student Aid Report.
 This scholarship may increase year to year based upon the demonstrated need of the student.

 New students who have attended a Collegiate Summer Program at Thomas More College will be awarded a $1,000 tuition scholarship for each year the student is enrolled as a full-time student, with a maximum of $4,000 for four years.
 This is in addition to other forms of assistance for which a student qualifies.
+Summer Program alumni who wish to receive the Summer Program Scholarship should submit their completed application to TMC’s undergraduate program no later than November 1st.

 In memory of Jackson Robert Paige, this scholarship is awarded to a Junior student who shows continued progress in academics and has financial need.
 The student will be awarded a $1,000 scholarship for the year, as long as the student is enrolled full-time.